mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 When you roll a 6 on the Majority of your dice (Potential XD6), you get an immediate Edge dice to roll and add to your roll for free.
 You cannot bank this Edge you must spend it immediately.

-### Effect
+### EFFECT

-Effect tells you how well something went, or at times how poorly it went.
-Effect is also a currency that can be used in some situations (like combat to trigger Auto-Fire).
+EFFECT tells you how well something went, or at times how poorly it went.
+EFFECT is also a currency that can be used in some situations (like combat to trigger Auto-Fire).

-The number shown on the Effect Dice is the amount of Effect.
-If you succeed or fail, that is still the amount of Effect.
+The number shown on the EFFECT Dice is the amount of EFFECT.
+If you succeed or fail, that is still the amount of EFFECT.

-#### Net Effect
+#### NET EFFECT

 In some cases (mostly opposed rolls) you and the opposition will both be rolling.
-Whoever wins you take the higher Effect dice and subtract the Lower effect dice the difference is the Net Effect.
-In the event of a Zero then there was no Net Effect.
+Whoever wins you take the higher EFFECT dice and subtract the Lower effect dice the difference is the NET EFFECT.
+In the event of a Zero then there was no NET EFFECT.

 ### Edge